Yuhao93/PuzzleCube/README.md

 Reading From a File
 -------------------

-A cube can be loaded in from a configuration outlined from file using the `CubeParser` class.
+A cube can be loaded in from a configuration outlined from a file using the `CubeParser` class.
 The formatting of the configuration file must be correct in order for the cube to be correctly constructed.
 The configuration file contains tokens separated by at least one white space.
 Tabs, newlines, and extra whitespaces will be ignored.
-A '#' character denotes the start of a comment line, as such, any characters after the '#' character will be ignored.
+A `#` character denotes the start of a comment line, as such, any characters after the `#` character will be ignored.

-The tokens will must come in a specific order.
+The tokens come in a specific order.
   1. sideLength
   2. 1 character abbreviation of the top face color
   3. Color of the top face